 Better Safe Than Sorry

-As you can see, there are a number of reasons your dog may act hungry all the time.
+As you can see, there are a number of reasons your old dog suddenly food obsessed all the time.
 In most cases, there’s nothing to worry about.
 But if you’re seeing other symptoms associated with a feverish appetite, get your pooch checked out by a veterinarian.

 The panting and the loving gaze while you’re in the kitchen may be innocent enough, but it could also be a sign of something more dangerous.